 Instructions

 - In a medium saucepan, boil 3 cups of water.
-Add the lentils, set a timer for 12 minutes, and then reduce the heat to medium.
+Add the lentils and reduce the heat to medium.
+Set a timer for 12 minutes.
 When the timer goes off, add ¼ cup of quinoa to the pot and give it a stir.
 Set the timer for 12 more minutes and let it cook until all the water has been absorbed.

 - Let the mixture cool down for a few minutes before you add it to the food processor.
 If there is any water left, make sure to drain it out before you add the mixture to the food processor.